BestTimesToVisit.com Logo

 How easy is it to get around Philadelphia without a car?

-Philadelphia has a surprisingly good public transportation system!
+Philadelphia boasts a surprisingly good public transportation system!
 The SEPTA subway and bus network covers most areas.
 I recommend getting a SEPTA Key card for easy fare payment.
 Walking is also a great way to explore the historic districts, but be prepared for some hills!

-Are there any hidden gems or lesser-known spots that you would recommend?
+Are there any hidden gems or lesser-known spots that locals love?

 Ready to Plan Your Trip?